weirdgyn/addnet/README.md

 - I found a missing connection on my board (often caused by a non correcly designed footprint or symbol);
 - I performed a number of pin net reassignment and/or change of footprint and I found a missing net;

-In such cases getting back to __EESchema__ to fix all this can be painful (or even unfeasible) and non error-free (resulting in repeating the process more than once).
+In such cases getting back to __EESchema__ to fix  can be painful (or even unfeasible) and non error-free resulting in repeating the process more than once.
 Having a chance to create a brand new net can speed up the board routing.
-Prior writing this plugin I was usually doing this by text editing ```.kicad_pcb``` file by hand (not error free at all but quite fast).
+Prior writing this plugin I was usually doing this by text editing ```.kicad_pcb``` file by hand (not error free practice but quite fast).
-Of course, for the sake of the project, I fix all the mess the right way at a certain point (usually at the end of routing).
+Of course, for the sake of the project, I fix all the mess the right way at a certain point, usually at the end of routing.

 ## How it works